Updated July 30

-Studies by former Federal Reserve economist Arthur Rolnick, Nobel laureate James Heckman and others conclude that high-quality early care and pre-school yield huge individual – and public – benefits.
-Participants in Perry Pre-School, Abcederian and the Chicago Child-Parent Centers were more likely to graduate high school and college, get better jobs and contribute more in taxes; less likely to abuse drugs or alcohol, be unemployed, go to jail or incur other social costs.
+Studies by former Federal Reserve economist Arthur Rolnick, Nobel laureate James Heckman and others conclude that high-quality early care and preschool yield huge individual – and public – benefits.
+Participants in Perry Preschool, Abcedarian and the Chicago Child-Parent Centers were more likely to graduate high school and college, get better jobs and contribute more in taxes; less likely to abuse drugs or alcohol, be unemployed, go to jail or incur other social costs.
 The return on investment?
 Seven dollars or more for every dollar invested, depending on the study.

-Are We Crazy About Our Kids? also travels to Quebec which rolled out a novel jobs and anti-poverty program: they introduced universal early care and preschool (from birth to age five) available to all parents at a cost of $7 a day, along with paid parental leave and other family supports.
-Child poverty in Quebec fell from the worst to the best in Canada.
+Are We Crazy About Our Kids? also travels to Quebec which rolled out a novel jobs and anti-poverty program.
+They introduced universal early care and preschool (from birth to age five) available to all parents at a cost of $7 a day, along with paid parental leave and other family supports.
+Child poverty in Quebec went from the highest to the lowest in Canada.

 The question is – what will we do about it?
 How crazy are we about our kids?

-The links take you to the beginning of the segment and play to the end of the video.
+Each link takes you to the beginning of that segment and plays to the end of the video.

 Share Are We Crazy About Our Kids? with your personal and professional networks.

 - With staff, students or department heads to develop a shared understanding of how investing in high quality early care and preschool yields huge individual—and public—benefits

 - To mobilize existing partners and build new alliances across sectors through community screenings to create common language about the importance of giving all our children a strong start in life